-202 In the grower phase, pigs fed dietary OSe tended to have higher (p < 0.10) serum BUN concentration 203 than those fed dietary ISe (Table 6).
-However, there were no differences in other biochemical indices among 204 dietary treatments.
-On the other hand, high level of dietary Se had lower concentrations of serum total protein (p 205 < 0.05), calcium (p < 0.05), inorganic phosphorus (p < 0.05), magnesium (p < 0.05), total cholesterol (p < 0.10), 206 albumin (p < 0.10), and creatinine (p < 0.05) in the finisher phase than low level of dietary Se.
-BUN is a useful 207 predictor of protein status in animals because it is related to nitrogen utilization efficiency [38].
-In addition, blood 208 BUN has been reported to be negatively correlated with feed efficiency and lean growth in pigs [39].
-However, 209 in the current study, dietary OSe supplementation resulted in higher blood BUN during the grower phase than 210 dietary ISe, which is expected to result in low protein and amino acids utilization, but in fact resulted in high feed 211 efficiency in growing pigs.
-When considering the protein metabolism, previous results of dietary Se on crude 212 protein digestibility or nitrogen retention have been inconsistent [14,23], but our results indicated that dietary OSe 213 may have a negative effect on protein synthesis in the grower phase.
-Blood creatinine level, along with BUN, is 214 related to the health of the liver and kidney, which are the main organs involved in amino acids deamination and 215 urea synthesis.
-Additionally, phospholipid hydroperoxide GPX, one of the SeP, is known to inhibit lipid 216 peroxidation due to its ability to reduce lipid and cholesterol peroxides [4,40], and its regulations by dietary Se 217 were confirmed [24.29].
-Our results indicated that increasing dietary Se level affected not only Se concentration 218 in the liver and kidney, but also the nutritional metabolism of the organs that play an important role in Se 219 metabolism and excretion.
-In addition, because blood values reflect the nutritional, physiological, and health status 220 of animals [15,16], blood metabolic changes caused by dietary Se supplementation appear to have affected blood 221 total protein and albumin, which are components of blood proteins.
-Furthermore, our blood biochemical result 222 may be related to previous study showing that different source and level of dietary Se influence the retention and 223 excretion of macro-minerals such as calcium, phosphorous, and magnesium [13].
+phase than dietary ISe, which is expected to result in low protein and amino acids utilization, but in fact resulted in high feed efficiency in growing pigs.
+When considering the protein metabolism, previous results of dietary Se on crude protein digestibility or nitrogen retention have been inconsistent [14,23], but our results indicated that dietary OSe may have a negative effect on protein synthesis in the grower phase.
+Blood creatinine level, along with BUN, is related to the health of the liver and kidney, which are the main organs involved in amino acids deamination and urea synthesis.
+Additionally, phospholipid hydroperoxide GPX, one of the SeP, is known to inhibit lipid peroxidation due to its ability to reduce lipid and cholesterol peroxides [4,40], and its regulations by dietary Se were confirmed [24,29].
+Our results indicated that increasing dietary Se level affected not only Se concentration in the liver and kidney, but also the nutritional metabolism of the organs that play an important role in Se metabolism and excretion.
+In addition, because blood values reflect the nutritional, physiological, and health status of animals [15,16], blood metabolic changes caused by dietary Se supplementation appear to have affected blood total protein and albumin, which are components of blood proteins.
+Furthermore, blood biochemistry results may be related to previous study showing that different source and level of dietary Se influence the retention and excretion of macro-minerals such as calcium, phosphorous, and magnesium [13].